Submission Guidelines for Cal Poly Humboldt theses and projects

 Preparing to Submit

-For a courtesy format review, the student will submit a draft of the thesis/project no later than four weeks prior to the final submission deadline to the Scholarly Communications Office at firstname.lastname@example.org.
+For a courtesy format review, the student will submit a draft of the thesis/project no later than two weeks prior to the final submission deadline to the Scholarly Communications Office at firstname.lastname@example.org.
 The student will receive comments on any format changes that need to be made in the form of track changes on Microsoft Word.

 The student submits the initial drafts of their thesis for review by their committee members, who review the drafts and make corrections and recommendations.
 The student corrects errors and incorporates suggested changes to the thesis or meets with their advisor/committee chair to discuss why suggested changes should not be made.
 The Graduate Coordinator of the student's program should be notified at the same time as the rest of the students' committee to have the opportunity to review the thesis/project.